Opioids and painkillers cause low testosterone syndrome

 “Erectile dysfunction is estimated to affect more than 30% of men between the ages of 40 and 70.
 As a result of an improved understanding of the disorder and improved treatment options, an increasing number of men are going to the doctor with Erectile dysfunction concerns.
 In fact, many of these men are visiting their health care professional for the first time with ED as their primary complaint.”

 But what is causing their erectile dysfunction?
-While there are many causes of erectile dysfunction, this article we will concentrate on the relationship between low testosterone, joint pain, and opioid or painkiller use.
+While there are many causes of erectile dysfunction, this article will concentrate on the relationship between low testosterone, joint pain, and opioid or painkiller use.

 A recent study from Tegore Medical College in India (4) begins with this statement: “The relationship between opioid use and sexual problems among males is a complex one, as some are using opioids to increase their sexual performance while others are suffering from sexual problems due to its use.”